PetyaKatsarova/born2broot_42/README.md

 **************** CONFIG THE VM ************************

-Part 4.1 - Installing Sudo
+Part 4.1 - Installing Sudo..

-su - to login in as the root user.

-apt-get update -y
+su - to login in as the root user.. apt-get update -y

 apt-get upgrade -y